ILGA-Europe’s third party interventions before the European Court of Human Rights: Celebrating 20 years of our first submission

 20 years ago today, on 15 June 2000, ILGA-Europe submitted its first third party intervention before the European Court of Human Rights in the case of Frette v France.
 To mark this anniversary, we reflect on how this intervention effectively marked the beginning of ILGA-Europe’s litigation work, which has developed exponentially in the recent years.
 Nowadays, third party intervention submissions are important and a big part of our litigation work addressing various aspects of LGBTI rights.

-The submission in Frette was initiated by our long-term supporter, Professor Robert Wintemute from King’s College London, and was inspired by his previous experience of amicus curiae submissions before US courts.
+The submission in Frette was initiated by Professor Robert Wintemute from King’s College London, and was inspired by his previous experience of amicus curiae submissions before US courts.
 The case concerned refusal of authorisation to adopt, based on applicant’s sexual orientation.
 Disappointingly, the Court delivered a negative judgment, referring to, among others, lack of consensus among the Council of Europe member states on adoption by gay and lesbian prospective parents, and limited number of scientific studies approving gay and lesbian parenting.
 Yet importantly, this case was a steppingstone for other cases before the Court, since the judgment was decided by four votes to three, and three the judges issued a supportive dissenting opinion.
 Many aspects of the latter were reflected in another adoption case, E.B. v France, decided positively only 6 years later in 2008.

 It would be fair to suggest that this first third party intervention was an enlightening experience both for the Court and ILGA-Europe.
 As a first case on adoption by a gay person, it signalled the importance of family and the need to protect family rights of gay and lesbian parents.
 ILGA-Europe later built on the experience of providing the Court with the necessary information in order to enable positive and stronger judgments.